 Image 3 Starship concept art by the British Planetary Society

 Giulio Prisco is a physicist and computer scientist, and former senior manager in the European space administration.
 Giulio works as a consultant and contributes to several science and technology magazines.
 In 2002-2008 he served on the Board of Directors of Humanity Plus, of which he was Executive Director, and serves on the Board of Directors of the Italian Transhumanist Association.
 He is often in Hungary, Italy and Spain.
-You can find more about Giulio at his blog and home page.
+You can find more about Giulio at his Turing Church, RSS feed and skefi'a science/fiction, RSS feed.